All God's Children Need Traveling Shoes: Plot summary

 Although Angelou is disillusioned with the nonviolent strategies of Martin Luther King Jr., she and her friends commemorate his 1963 march on Washington by organizing a parallel demonstration in Ghana.
 The demonstration becomes a tribute to African-American W.E.B.
-Du Bois, who has died the previous evening.
+Du Bois, who died the previous evening.
 A few pages later, she allies herself with Malcolm X, who visits Ghana in 1964 to elicit the support of Black world leaders.
 He encourages Angelou to return to America to help him coordinate his efforts, as she had done for King in The Heart of a Woman.
 While driving Malcolm X to the airport, he chastises her for her bitterness about Du Bois' wife Shirley Graham's lack of support for the civil rights movement.

 Angelou and her roommates reluctantly hire a village boy named Kojo to do housework for them.
 He reminds her of her brother Bailey, and he serves as a substitute for her son Guy.
 She accepts a maternal role with Kojo, helping him with his schoolwork and welcoming the thanks of his family.
 Traveling Shoes, like Angelou's previous autobiographies, is full of conflicts with Guy, especially surrounding his independence, his separation from his mother, and his choices.
 When she learns that he is dating a woman older than her, she reacts with anger and threatens to strike him, but he patronizes her, calls her his "little mother", and insists upon his autonomy from her.

 The African narrative in Traveling Shoes is interrupted by "a journey within a journey" when she decides to join a theatrical company in a revival of The Blacks, a play by French writer Jean Genet.
-As she had done in New York City and described in her previous autobiography The Heart of a Woman, she plays the White Queen and tours Berlin and Venice with the company, which include Cicely Tyson, James Earl Jones, Lou Gossett Jr. and Roscoe Lee Browne.
+As she had done in New York City and described in The Heart of a Woman, she plays the White Queen and tours Berlin and Venice with the company, which include Cicely Tyson, James Earl Jones, Lou Gossett Jr., and Roscoe Lee Browne.
 While in Berlin, she accepts a breakfast invitation with a racist, wealthy German family.

 The book ends with Angelou's decision to return to America.
 At the airport, a group of her friends and associates, including Guy, are present to wish her farewell as she leaves.
-She metaphorically connects her departure from the African continent with the forced enslavement of her ancestors and her departure from Guy.
+She metaphorically connects her departure from the African continent and her departure from Guy with the forced enslavement of her ancestors.